mufazmi/RestApi/README.md

 * Email
 * Password

+The end point is to Create or Register an accout is `createUser`

+Full Demo Url <a href="http://socialcodia.net/HostApi/public/createUser">http://socialcodia.net/HostApi/public/createUser</a>

 An email verification will be send to user email address when they registered an account into the system.

 In verification email the verification link will be like this.